netidx/netidx-book/src/tools/overview.md

 Other:

 - `netidx browser` — a built-in TUI browser for the namespace.
+- The separately installed GTK browser — the production graphical browser and BScript GUI builder documented in the [GTK Browser](../browser/overview.md) section.
 - `netidx wsproxy` — a WebSocket bridge so browsers can talk to netidx publishers directly.
 - `netidx resolver-server` — the resolver server itself (usually managed under activation, not invoked by hand).
-- `netidx id-map serve` — the id-mapper daemon (see the [Id-Map Daemon](../administration/id_map.md) chapter).
+- `netidx id-map serve` — the Unix id-mapper daemon (see the [Id-Map Daemon](../administration/id_map.md) chapter).

 Every subcommand has an exhaustive `--help`; the chapters that